 - 4 hours max run time on high

 - 6 Lighting Modes

 - Charging port is accessible while mounted on welding helmet

 - Extra installation effort needed

-Choosing a Welding Helmet Light
+Choosing Welding Helmet Lights

-But for the rest of us, a bright welding LED light helps in setting up welds when the workpiece, our helmet, hands, or torch blocks the overhead light.
+But for the rest of us, bright welding LED light helps in setting up welds when the workpiece, our helmet, hands, or torch blocks the overhead light.

 Even when filtered through a welding lens, our eyes struggle to deal with the extreme contrast in brightness between the intense welding arc and surrounding areas.
 As we focus on the weld pool, our eyes do their best to adjust.
 This causes surrounding areas to darken in our vision.